-International Microwave Segment
+International Microwave Segment (Restated)

-Percentage

-H1 FY 08 H1 FY 07 Increase/(Decrease)
+H1 FY 08 (Restated) H1 FY 07 (Restated) Percentage Increase/(Decrease)

-(In millions, except percent ntages)
+(In milli ons, except pe ercentages)

-Revenue \$220.0 \$76.7 186.8%
+Revenue \$ 220.0 \$ 76.7 N/M

-Segment operating loss \$ (2.1) \$ 5.9 (135.6)%
+Segment operating (loss) income \$ (4.2) \$ 4.8 N/M

-% of revenue (1.0)% 7.7%
+% of revenue (1.9)% 6.3%

-International Microwave segment revenue increased by \$143.3 million or 186.8 percent in the first two quarters of fiscal 2008 compared to the first two quarters of fiscal 2007.
+International Microwave segment revenue increased by \$143.3 million in the first two quarters of fiscal 2008 compared to the first two quarters of fiscal 2007.
 Revenue in the first two quarters of fiscal 2008 included \$146.7 million from sales of former Stratex products and services.
-Excluding the impact of the revenue from Stratex products and services, our International Microwave segment revenue decreased by \$3.4 million as sales are transitioning to the products and services of the former Stratex business.
+Excluding the impact of the revenue from Stratex products and services, our International Microwave segment revenue decreased by \$3.4 million as sales were transitioning to the products and services of the former Stratex business.
 International Microwave segment revenue in the second quarter of fiscal 2008 included a significant amount of sales of the former Stratex business and fewer sales of the former MCD business.

-International Microwave segment had an operating loss of \$2.1 million for the first two quarters of fiscal 2008 compared to operating income of \$5.9 million for the first two quarters of fiscal 2008 reflected the following charges related to the acquisition of Stratex: \$0.9 million amortization of the fair value adjustments for fixed assets, \$5.9 million amortization of developed technology, tradenames, customer relationships, contract backlog and non-compete agreements, and \$0.3 million of restructuring charges and \$3.9 million of integration expenses associated with the merger.
+The International Microwave segment had an operating loss of \$4.2 million for the first two quarters of fiscal 2008 compared to operating income of \$4.8 million for the first two quarters of fiscal 2008 reflected the following charges related to the acquisition of Stratex: \$0.9 million amortization of the fair value adjustments for fixed assets, \$5.9 million amortization of developed technology, tradenames, customer relationships, contract backlog and non-compete agreements, and \$0.3 million of restructuring charges and \$3.9 million of integration expenses associated with the merger.